veekool/veekool/README.md

 ### Hi there 👋

+Intrigued by data-driven world and determined to explore further into the world of data science, data analysis and machine learning.

 <!--
 **veekool/veekool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.